iggredible/Learn-Vim/ch5_moving_in_file.md

 [count] + motion
 ```

 You can apply this to all motions.
-If you want to move 9 lines to the right, instead of pressing `l` 9 times, you can do `9l`.
+If you want to move 9 characters to the right, instead of pressing `l` 9 times, you can do `9l`.
 As you learn more motions, try to give them count argument.

 # Word navigation